Star-tide/group_project_fop/README.md

 ## Additional Information

-* Backend: The backend is set up using Django (or Flask, if specified).
+* Backend: The backend is set up using Django
 * Frontend: The frontend is set up using React and Vite.

 For any issues or contributions, feel free to open a pull request or contact the maintainers.